 Free cancellation up to 24 hours in advance.

-After a quick 5-minute boat ride, you’ll spend up to 45 minutes in the water with the manta rays.
+After a quick 5-minute boat ride, you’ll spend 30-40 minutes in the water with the manta rays.

 Snorkel Gear Included

 We provide a snorkel, mask, and wetsuit.
 We recommend you arrive with your swimsuit on and bring a towel.

 Enjoy complimentary nonalcoholic refreshments, including water and Hawaiian juices.

 Our US Coast Guard certified vessel delivers a small group experience with a maximum of 12 passengers.